minism/trk/README.md

 # trk

-Lightweight time tracking and invoicing tool for freelancers/contractors
+Lightweight terminal-based time tracking and invoicing tool for freelancers and contractors, written in golang.

 NOTE: This tool is very early in development still and will have an unstable API/data format.